Jacqui87/person-management-extension/README.md

 - Add automated UI tests using Cypress or Playwright.
 - Improve confidence in production-readiness and reduce regression risk.

+---

-### 🛠️ Improvements for a real work scenario
+### 🛠️ Improvements Considered but Not Included in This Repository

-_*(taken from the original [“What I would do given more time to complete this task”](https://github.com/Jacqui87/product-senior-developer-home-exercise?tab=readme-ov-file#what-i-would-do-given-more-time-to-complete-this-task).
-These additional enhancements focus on critical features and tooling needed for reliable, maintainable, and secure production deployment.)*_
+_*(Taken from the original [“What I would do given more time to complete this task”](https://github.com/Jacqui87/product-senior-developer-home-exercise?tab=readme-ov-file#what-i-would-do-given-more-time-to-complete-this-task).
+These additional improvements highlight important features and tooling necessary for a reliable, maintainable, and secure production deployment.
+They are outside the scope of this repository and thus have not been implemented here.)*_

 #### 1. **Frontend Enhancements**